pythonarcade/pyglet-ffmpeg/doc/development.rst

 Releases are pushed to PyPI from Travis, using the `regular TravisCI-PyPI scheme <https://docs.travis-ci.com/user/deployment/pypi/>`_.
-A push to master triggers not just the rest of the Travis build, but also the upload to PyPI of the new version...hands-free, from Travis.
+A push to a tag triggers not just the rest of the Travis build, but also the upload to PyPI of the new version...hands-free, from Travis.

 Dev/Release Process